 Have you been struggling with saving money?
 If so, don’t beat yourself up – you’ve got plenty of company across the country.

-According to an annual survey taken and published by Go Banking Rates, 69% of Americans have less than $1,000 in savings available.
-That included 45% with no savings at all.
-And that’s data from December 2019, just before COVID hit and took a wrecking ball to the incomes and savings of millions of people.
+According to an annual survey taken and published by Go Banking Rates, 69% of Americans have less than $300 in savings available.
+That included 12.6% with no savings at all.

 If you have little in savings, or even nothing at all, we’re here to help.
 Let’s look at some reasons why you should save money, the mechanics of how to do it, where to store your money, and how to make saving a habit you’ll continue for the rest of your life.